isc-projects/bind9/doc/arm/rpz.inc.rst

 - to synthesize a "domain does not exist" (NXDOMAIN) response
 - to synthesize a "name exists but there are no records of the requested type" (NODATA) response
+- to drop the response
+- to switch to TCP by sending a truncated UDP response that requires the DNS client to try again with TCP
 - to replace/override the response's data with specific data (provided within the response policy zone)
 - to exempt the response from further policy processing